Lance Franklin: Personal life

 Franklin has a variety of tattoos dedicated to his Indigenous heritage.
 He has been open about his struggles with depression, partly in an effort to destigmatise the mental illness among Australian men, particularly in the AFL.

 Franklin married former Miss Universe Australia model and Nine Network presenter Jesinta Campbell on 4 November 2016.
-They have a daughter and son together.
+They have a daughter and two sons together.

 Following retirement from his football career in 2023, Franklin settled on the Gold Coast with his family and works in an ambassadorial role for the AFL in Queensland.

+In November 2025, the Franklins moved out of their Gold Coast mansion and stated that they intend to return to working on farmland where they both were born and raised.